isomerpages/nparks-gardening/_get-involved/Community Gardens.md

 		</ul>
 	</div></li>
 	<li><input type="checkbox" id="accordion6">
-	<label for="accordion6">About the Community In Bloom Awards and Community In Bloom Ambassadors</label><div>
+	<label for="accordion6">About the Community in Bloom Awards and Community in Bloom Ambassadors</label><div>
 		<p>Looking to showcase your garden or see some inspiring award-winners?
-Check out the <a href="/page-index/programming/cib-awards/">Community In Bloom Awards</a> to see the best Community Gardens in Singapore, and aim to join their ranks!</p>
+Check out the <a href="/page-index/programming/cib-awards/">Community in Bloom Awards</a> to see the best Community Gardens in Singapore, and aim to join their ranks!</p>
 		<p>Do you know a Community Gardener that goes above and beyond in educating others and spreading their love for gardening?
-Nominate them to be a <a href="/page-index/programming/cib-ambassadors/">Community In Bloom Ambassador</a>!</p>
+Nominate them to be a <a href="/page-index/programming/cib-ambassadors/">Community in Bloom Ambassador</a>!</p>
 	</div></li>
 </ul>